-Unplanned absence
+4.2 Unplanned absence

-The pupil's parent must notify the school of the reason for the absence on the first day of an unplanned absence by 08:30, or as soon as practically possible, by calling the school, who can be contacted via 01925 722 298 and selecting Option 1.
+The pupil's parent must notify the school of the reason for the absence on the first day of an unplanned absence by 8.30am, or as soon as practically possible, by calling the school attendance staff, who can be contacted via 01925 722298 .

-We will mark absence due to physical or mental illness as authorised unless the school has a genuine concern about the authenticity of the illness.
+We will mark absence due to physical or mental illness as authorised, unless the school has a genuine concern about the authenticity of the illness.

-Where the absence is longer than 7 calendar days, or there are doubts about the authenticity of the illness, the school will ask for medical evidence, such as a doctor's note, prescription, appointment card or other appropriate form of evidence.
+Where the absence is longer than 5 days, consecutive or cumulative or there are doubts about the authenticity of the illness, the school will ask for medical evidence, such as a doctor's note, prescription, appointment card or other appropriate form of evidence.
 We will not ask for medical evidence unnecessarily.

-If the school is not satisfied about the authenticity of the illness, the absence will be recorded as unauthorised, and parents will be notified of this in advance.
+If the school is not satisfied about the authenticity of the illness, the absence will be recorded as unauthorised and parents will be notified of this in advance.

-Planned absence
+4.3 Planned absence

-Attending a medical or dental appointment will be counted as authorised if the pupil's parent notifies the school in advance of the appointment.
+Attending a medical or dental appointment will be counted as authorised as long as the pupil's parent notifies the school in advance of the appointment.